username-not-important/cloud-computing-2025/homeworks/third/readme.md

 #### Tasks:

-4.1.**Research and Paper Review**: Find and read at least three recent research papers (published within the last 2-3 years) focusing on implementing or optimizing Federated Learning (FL) algorithms on serverless computing platforms.
+5.1.**Research and Paper Review**: Find and read at least three recent research papers (published within the last 2-3 years) focusing on implementing or optimizing Federated Learning (FL) algorithms on serverless computing platforms.
 Summarize the key ideas, advantages, and challenges presented in each paper <mark>**specially clients data privacy**</mark>.

-4.2.**Approach Selection**: Choose one of the approaches described in the papers that you find most interesting or feasible to implement within the kind and serverless setup from Part 2.
+5.2.**Approach Selection**: Choose one of the approaches described in the papers that you find most interesting or feasible to implement within the kind and serverless setup from Part 2 and 3.
 Justify your choice.

-4.3.**Implementation and Deployment**: Implement a simplified version of the chosen FL approach using the serverless platform deployed in Part 2.
+5.3.**Implementation and Deployment**: Implement a simplified version of the chosen FL approach using the serverless platform deployed in Part 3.
 This might involve:

-4.3.1.Creating serverless functions for client-side model training updates.
+5.3.1.**Creating serverless functions for client-side model training updates**.

-4.3.2.Creating a serverless function or a separate service for the federated averaging/aggregation step.
+5.3.2.**Creating a serverless function or a separate service for the federated averaging/aggregation step**.

-4.3.3.Setting up a mechanism for clients to send updates to the server and receive the global model.
+5.3.3.**Setting up a mechanism for clients to send updates to the server and receive the global model**.

-4.3.4.Use a simple dataset (e.g., MNIST subset) and a small model for demonstration.
+5.3.4.**Use a simple dataset (e.g., MNIST subset) and a small model for demonstration**.

-4.4.**Demonstration and Results**: Run your implemented federated learning system on the kind cluster.
+5.4.**Demonstration and Results**: Run your implemented federated learning system on the kind cluster.
 Demonstrate its functionality and show results, such as:

 - Output showing the training process (e.g., loss reduction over rounds).